DominickSantaMaria/MyHostFrontEndApplication/README.md

 5. Added cancel button for reservation
 6. Adjusted validation for user entering number higher than max seats for table
 7. Restaurant name changes depending on what button is pressed
+8. Updated UserHomePage to send request to backend to update queue wait time and display reply

 -----------------------------------------------
 # Completed Steps: